 - Let the yeast activate in 2 tablespoons slightly warm water for 5-8 minutes until frothy.
-Grind the rice and coconut together along with just enough water to form a runny batter.
-Add poha and grind again until a smooth batter is formed.
+Grind the rice and coconut together along with 1.5 cups water to form a runny batter.
+Add poha (flattened rice) and grind again until a smooth batter is formed.

 - Add the activated yeast and salt and mix well.
 Keep it in steel vessel for fermentation.